-TJJD maintains data on all youth committed to state custody and data on juveniles referred to and supervised by juvenile probation departments.
-The TJJD Legislative Reporting and Statistics Department utilizes this data to produce many annual and periodic reports.
+TJJD maintains juvenile justice information on youth committed to state custody as well as on youth referred to and supervised by juvenile probation departments.
+The TJJD Legislative Reporting and Statistics Department uses juvenile justice information to produce statutorily required reports and to respond to information requests.

 Research Projects

-TJJD maintains data on all youth committed to state custody and data on juveniles referred to and supervised by juvenile probation departments.
-Data on committed youth is maintained for operational as well as statistical and research purposes, while data on juveniles referred to and supervised by juvenile probation departments is maintained for statistical and research purposes only.
+Juvenile justice information on youth committed to state custody is maintained by TJJD for operational, research, and statistical purposes.
+Juvenile justice information on youth referred to and supervised by juvenile probation departments is maintained by TJJD for research and statistical purposes only.

-All Researchers interested in pursuing a research project with the TJJD must submit a complete Research Proposal Packet, which undergoes a multi-stage review and approval process.
+All Requesters interested in pursuing a research project with TJJD must submit required documentation, which undergoes a two-stage review and approval process.
+The duration of this two-stage process typically ranges from six to nine months for research projects.

-The TJJD Research Review Committee (RRC) conducts the first stage in the review and approval process.
-The RRC only reviews projects with a complete Research Proposal Packet.
-The RRC judges each project on the strength of the proposal and methodology, as well as the benefit to the agency or the juvenile justice system in accordance with GAP.385.8153.
-TJJD will not approve more than one project on the same research topic.
-TJJD approves up to eight research proposals each fiscal year.
-The RRC meets up to four times per fiscal year to review research proposals.
+• TJJD Review Committee.
+The TJJD Review Committee conducts the first stage in the review and approval process.
+The TJJD Review Committee only reviews complete project proposal packets.
+The TJJD Review Committee judges each project on the strength of the proposal as well as the benefit to TJJD and/or the juvenile justice system.

-After the RRC approves a Research Proposal Packet, the second stage in the review and approval process begins.
-The TJJD and the Researcher must enter into a fully executed Research Agreement prior to the commencement of the research project.
-Researchers requesting the recidivism analysis conducted by the TJJD must get independent approval from the Texas Department of Public Safety (DPS) and the Texas Department of Criminal Justice (TDCJ) prior to the release of any data from TJJD.
-Further details provided to Researchers with a research project approved by the RRC.
+• Agreement.
+If the TJJD Review Committee approves the project, the second stage in the review and approval process begins.
+TJJD and the Requester must enter into a fully executed Agreement prior to the commencement of the project and the release of any requested juvenile justice information.
+Further details provided to a Requester with a project approved by the TJJD Review Committee.

 Webinars